morfology/RachelPowerDesign/docs/SEO.md

 - Include local references naturally
 - Showcase expertise through case studies

+### Misc

-[ ] Some project pages might benefit from unique images in the og:image tags instead of the default og-default.png.
+- [ ] Some project pages might benefit from unique images in the og:image tags instead of the default og-default.png.
 Project-specific images could improve social media click-through rates.
-[ ] The testimonials on each page are valuable for SEO but aren't being leveraged in the meta descriptions.
+- [ ] The testimonials on each page are valuable for SEO but aren't being leveraged in the meta descriptions.
 You could test adding brief credibility indicators like "award-winning" or "5-star rated" if appropriate.
-[ ] Consider adding location-specific schema markup if you haven't already, especially for the Farnham projects.
+- [ ] Consider adding location-specific schema markup if you haven't already, especially for the Farnham projects.

 ---